Long Man: Folkington

 Folkington village lies beyond a green buffer, east of Wilmington.
+The church is dedicated to St Peter ad Vincula and was formerly under the patronage of Earl De La Warr.
+Folkington Manor was the seat of the Thomas family: the current manor house dates from the 1830s.

-The church is dedicated to St Peter ad Vincula.
-Current and former residents include broadcaster David Dimbleby and Bridget Monckton, 11th Lady Ruthven of Freeland.
+Current and former residents include broadcaster David Dimbleby, Bridget Monckton, 11th Lady Ruthven of Freeland and Harry Brünjes.

 Milton Street

 This hamlet is home to the Sussex Ox pub.

 Milton Street was the setting of an episode of The Goon Show in which determined efforts are made to extinguish the sun.

 Landmarks

 Milton Gate Marsh, a Site of Special Scientific Interest, lies within the parish.
 It is a wetland area of biological importance for invertebrates and breeding birds.
 Amongst the fauna found here is the nationally rare hoverfly Cheilosia chrysocoma.
 Another SSSI is Wilmington Downs, which is of biological interest as an area of rare chalk grassland.
 The area is also of archaeological interest as it contains the Long Man chalk figure.

 Governance

 The lowest level of government is the Long Man parish council which meets once a month; is responsible for local amenities such as the provision of litter bins, bus shelters and allotments.
 They also provide a voice into the district council meetings.
 For elections, the parish is divided into three wards, Wilmington (four seats), Milton Street (two seats) and Folkington (one seat).

 Wealden District Council is the second tier of local government with services such as refuse collection, planning consent, leisure amenities and council tax collection.
 Long Man is in the East Dean ward, along with the Friston and Cuckmere Valley parishes.
 The single seat was won in the May 2007 election by the Conservative candidate.

 East Sussex County Council is the top tier of local government, providing education, libraries, social services and highways.
 Long Man falls within the Polegate, Willingdon and East Dean division which elects two councillors.

-At Westminster (General Elections) the relevant seat is Lewes.
+Long Man is represented in the UK Parliament by the Lewes constituency.
+The current serving MP is the Liberal Democrat James MacCleary who won the seat in the 2024 general election.